MrCHB1/UniMIDI/README.md

 - `[]` is required
 - `<>` is optional

 UniMIDI will simply visualize the notes played as time progresses.
-(Audio is not yet implemented)
+(Audio is not yet implemented (on Linux))